mjkzy/zm-QoL-mod/README.md

 BO2: ZM QOL Mod (Quality of Life)
 ===============================

-## Project Ended (Please Read)

-Before reading, please know: This mod was not final and a good amount of the features implemented may not be working, or partially broken.

-"This project was originally planned to be a All-in-One "Quality of Life" mod for Black Ops 2: Plutonium Zombies.
-At the time, I  was very invested into doing it while I had free time.
-Now, I and the others don't have as much time to do so and the mod has sat here for 3 months without too much happening.
-So, I'm open sourcing this project for anyone to get code snippets, or see how we went about doing a lot of the stuff.

-We will still be taking contributions, and I will still check the issues from time to time.
-Please feel free to use ANY of this code from the mod.
-If you want to open a pull request too, we will review that as much as I check.

-We hope you guys can get something from this :)"
--Mikey

 ## Overview

 The Black Ops 2 "Quality of Life" Mod is a mod that makes all the basic and essential features on a server easy to use and super configurable to your liking, and features a variety of mods!
 Along with that, the mod has the ability to be compatible alongside other mods.
 (Stability and compatibility with other mods are not guaranteed)